 To navigate between references and make edits in the inline editor:

 - 1. Double-click a reference to open the file or files where the code element appears. - 2.
-Hover over the code element, right-click, and select one of the options.
+Move your cursor over the code element, right-click, and select one of the options.

 Go to Symbol